sirisian/ecmascript-types/README.md

 ### Explicit Casting

 A cast is a call on the type, and ```:=``` is the same conversion written after the value, which reads better trailing a large literal or object.
+The same operator is also a typed-assignment expression usable in any expression position, covered in the typed assignment section.

 ```js
 let a := uint8(65535); // 255, the lowest 8 bits.
 The typed assignment infers uint8